genestack/user-tutorials/source/tutorials/Genome_browser_navigation/genome_browser_navigation.rst

 #. **With buttons.** Choose zoom percentage or use default value and
    click the corresponding button. *XACT* and *T113.3* transcripts are located between two protein-coding genes AMOT and HTR2C.
-Let’s zoom out *XACT* region to capture both genes.
+Let’s zoom out the *XACT* to explore the localization of both regions on the human X-chromosome.

 |With_buttons|

 #. **By double clicking on the track.** Instead of zooming by buttons
    you can double click on the track.
-In this case, zoom percentage will be the same as set in the dropdown list near zoom buttons.
+In this case, zoom percentage will be the same as set in the drop-down list near zoom buttons.
 Look at HTR2C more closely:

 |HTR2C_gene|

 #. **Via mouse selection.** If you want to zoom into specific region,
    turn on “zoom by mouse selection” mode and select region of interest.
-   *XACT* region contains some variants for XIST- sample:
+   *XACT* region contains some genetic variants for XIST- sample:

 |variation_track|